muhme/quote_joomla/README.md

 ## Testing

+You can test the Joomla module with automatic Joomla and module installation.

 :warning: You have to remember for each new created docker container you can run installation only once.

 ### Interactive on Host Machine